lexzhou/lexzhou.github.io/_pages/about.md

 Across distinct timelines, I've spent time in research/consultancy roles on AI Evaluation/Safety at Meta AI, OpenAI, the Krueger AI Safety Lab, VRAIN, the European Commission JRC, among others.

-If you are drawn to everything relevant to AI Evaluation and wanna stay informed, I definitely recommend the monthly [AI Evaluation Digest](https://aievaluation.substack.com/), led by several talented colleagues I've worked with, to which I also make occasional contributions.
+If you are drawn to everything relevant to AI Evaluation and wanna stay informed, I definitely recommend the monthly [AI Evaluation Digest](https://aievaluation.substack.com/), led by a few amazing colleagues I've worked with, to which I also make occasional contributions.

 Recent Highlights